TimKoenders/MSC_Thesis/README.md

 1. How do political party preferences towards climate policy, as derived from manifesto analysis, correlate with the actual implementation of climate policies in different countries and election periods?

-2. What patterns and trends can be discerned by creating a comprehensive party preference index and examining its relationship with real-world climate policy outcomes?
+2. What patterns and trends can be discerned by creating an election-country-specific index and examining its relationship with real-world climate policy outcomes?

 # 2 Introduction